hyperandroid/Automata/readme.md

 session.fireCustomEvent( a_json_object );
 ```

-and have a listener/observer object attached to the sending FSM session.
+and have a listener/observer object attached to the sending FDA session.
 This method will be notified on the method

 ```javascript